Teaching for Metacognition

 Energising!
 I’m really looking forward to spending more lesson time on improving my pupils practice methods.
 I hope more UK teachers and teachers across the world will soon enjoy this excellent course! – Cathy Davies, Bancrofts, UK.

-I found this online course excellent and will encourage more of our staff to do it.
+This online course is excellent; I shall encourage more of our staff to do it.
 The learning was very valuable.
 I have done other learning in this area and it built on that and reinforced a lot of directions we wish to take at our school. – Darren Brailey, Deputy Principal, Erina High School NSW

-Really enjoyed the content of this course, very thought provoking and challenges your own teaching habits.
+I really enjoyed the content of this course; very thought provoking and it challenges one’s teaching habits.
 I highly recommend it to anyone, new teachers and those of us who have been in the game a long time, also great for parents, coaches and anyone wanting to gain a wider perspective on how humans learn best. – Beth Way, IMS, ACT.

 This was exactly what the students needed at the start of their A levels.
 It got them thinking about how they work and about how they could make best use of their time to succeed at their goals.
 Focusing their minds on ensuring they know that they CAN achieve and supporting this with relevant examples was very powerful. – Clare Freeman, Head of Sixth Form, Royal Masonic, UK.